SolidLabResearch/miravi-a-linked-data-viewer/README.md

 You can configure this icon per query in the [configuration file](#configuration-file).
 For this to work you need to add the icon to the [IconMapper.js](./src/IconProvider/IconProvider.js) file.
 It is advised to use the [Material UI icons](https://material-ui.com/components/material-icons/) as this is what's used internally in `react-admin` and it is also included in the dependencies.
-Nevertheless, you can use any React component you want, just make sure its a functional component.
+Nevertheless, you can use any React component you want, just make sure it's a functional component.

 The mapper follows the following structure: